technobly/Particle-NeoPixel/README.md

 # Particle-NeoPixel

-A library for manipulating NeoPixel RGB LEDs for the Spark Core, Particle Photon, P1 and Electron.
+A library for manipulating NeoPixel RGB LEDs for the:

-Also now supports the [RedBear Duo](https://github.com/redbear/Duo).
+Particle Core, Photon, P1, Electron, Argon, Boron, Xenon and RedBear Duo

 Implementation based on Adafruit's NeoPixel Library.